bitnami/charts/bitnami/consul/README.md

 ### To 6.0.0

-This release changes uses Bitnami Consul container `1.6.1-debian-9-r6`, based on Bash.
+This release updates the Bitnami Consul container to `1.6.1-debian-9-r6`, which is based on Bash instead of Node.js.

 ### To 3.1.0